haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/cloud-composer.md

 The workflow is as follows:

-1. Make a change to `composer.json`.
-For example, edit this file when installing an extension or module.
+1. Make a change to `composer.json`. 例如， edit this file when installing an extension or module.
 2. Run `composer update`.
 3. Add `composer.lock` to or update it in your Cloud Git repository.
 4. Push the changes to the Cloud environment, which causes Cloud to build and deploy the environment.